Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ---

-12. "Hey, does this Wabbajack MO2 thing bundle other people's mods without giving them the credit and Donation Points?"
+12. "Hey, does this Wabbajack MO2 thing bundle other people's mods without giving them the credit and Donation Points?!"

 No, that would be unethical.
 This system does _not_ bundle their work in a zip and pass it off as mine.